 The highlight came at the launch party organized by the record company on the album's release.
 During the party, Chuck's condition began to deteriorate until he reached a state where he lost consciousness and fell asleep on stage during the show.

-Another story that brought to an end the band's affair with Chuck is related to the fact that after the show Chuck decided that the band should release an acoustic album.
+Another story that ended the band's affair with Chuck is related to the fact that after the show Chuck decided that the band should release an acoustic album.
 At that point, the other members had enough so they fired him from the band.